-Rindala worked in Lebanon for several years and she was actively engaged in establishing special education departments in schools and nurseries aiming for early detection and school difficulties’ remediation.
-She was also a consultant therapist in a project with UNHCR in Lebanon, taking care of refugee Iraqi children who were victim of violence and abuse and presented with severe psychological trauma.
+Rindala worked in Lebanon for several years, and she was actively engaged in establishing particular education departments in schools and nurseries aiming for early detection and school difficulties’ remediation.
+She was also a consultant therapist in a project with UNHCR in Lebanon, taking care of Iraqi refugee children who were a victim of violence and abuse and presented with severe psychological trauma.
 She worked in Abu Dhabi for two years and offering therapy in Arabic, French and English allowed her to interact with numerous families from different cultural backgrounds.

 In Camali Clinic, Rindala’s responsibilities include carrying out Psychomotor assessments and Early Intervention assessments in collaboration with other disciplines, diagnosing and carrying out therapy sessions (one to one and group sessions).
 Group sessions include Drama and social skills workshop.

 Since graduation, Rindala has completed several postgraduate qualifications such as: